hansmelo/todo-list-golang-react/README.md

 Conclusions:

-Go is fucking fast for creating an API Rest.
+Go is fast for creating an API Rest.

 React, I need to improve my knowledge, but it is a nice modularized framework.
 It was enjoyable to work with.